 Pandora’s Box: Origin Story, Meaning, Ancient Greek Myths, and Significance

-Take an in-depth look at how the first woman Pandora was created, as well as how the gifts that the Greek gods bestowed upon her become humanity’s worst nightmare.
+Take an in-depth look at how the first woman Pandora was created, as well as how one particular gift that the Greek gods bestowed upon her become humanity’s worst nightmare.

 Meaning of the metaphor